dscho/pagefind-xkcd-demo/content/comics/2014-7-2-surface-area.md

 title: "Surface Area"
 num: 1389
 alt: >-
   This isn't an informational illustration; this is a thing I think we should do.
 First, we'll need a gigantic spool of thread.
-Next, we'll need some kind of ... hmm, time to head to Seattle.
+Next, we'll need some kind of... hmm, time to head to Seattle.
 img: https://imgs.xkcd.com/comics/surface_area.png
 ---

-Space
+[At the top of a map is a heading, with two sub headings and a note in brackets:]

+**Space**

 Without the space

-The solar system's solid surfaces stitched together
+The Solar System's solid surfaces stitched together

-(excluding dust and small rocks)
+(Excluding dust and small rocks)

-((Map showing each solid planet and planetoid surface area to scale))

-IO
+[Below the headings there is a map with several distinct areas.
+Each area is labelled with a name or a description.
+This label is noted inside the area, except for areas that are too small; here the label is written outside and a line indicates which area the label belongs to.
+Only exception is the largest area, on which the contours of the Earth's continents are drawn.
+Surrounding the map is wavy lines to indicate that this is either an island or one big super-continent placed in an even larger ocean.]

+[Here below are the labels given as they appear in "normal" reading order in as read from left to right in the three main rows as will be indicated:]

+[Row one, above the line defined by the general top of the Earth area:]

+Io

 Callisto